 I've been deejaying since my teens and I've been on air in New York and nationally for a long time.
 I love and collect all kinds of music and do periodic deejay gigs, like Midsummer Night Swing at Lincoln Center.
-I also play guitar and bass and have been in a lot of bands, including The Damn Lovelys.
+I also write songs and play guitar, bass, and percussion, and I've been in a lot of bands, including The Damn Lovelys.
 Currently I sing with four supremely talented dudes; together we're called Miss Lucy & Walker Blue.

 I'm a recovering food writer, but it's still my beat.
 I interview chefs, mixologists, cheesemakers, bakers, master coffee roasters, pit masters, wine masters, cicerones, and fine food makers of all sorts.
 Getting to eat and drink with them has been the best education (though making guacamole with ZZ Top's Billy Gibbons, above, was fun too).
 I've been delighted to be asked to judge food competitions, most recently the Specialty Food Association's SOFI Awards.
 I'm also working on a radio series known as the Hungry Highway project.